Find out where, or if, Canadians will be able to watch programs from the new factual TV streaming service.

 In June 2020, Treehouse's parent company Corus confirmed that the Elmo spin-off would also begin airing on the channel later in 2020.

-CBC acquired the Canadian rights to this series from BBC Studios.
+CBC acquired the Canadian streaming rights to this series from BBC Studios.
+(It also aired at one point on BBC Canada.)

 Other examples of programs that will air on HBO Max in the U.S. but are not yet confirmed to be available on Crave (or any other service) include:

-- certain reality shows and docuseries like Ellen's Home Design Challenge, or The Big Shot with Bethenny; and
+- certain other reality shows and docuseries like Ellen's Home Design Challenge, Equal, or The Big Shot with Bethenny.

 Also unconfirmed to date is Search Party, a dark comedy series from WarnerMedia's Studio T division starring Alia Shawkat, which aired for two seasons on TBS and is being continued by HBO Max, but to our knowledge has never aired in Canada – and has not been mentioned in Bell's announcements regarding HBO Max either.